Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Sherlock Holmes

-If you have half an hour to spare, you can visit the tiny Sherlock Holmes museum in Meiringen.
-It contains a model of Sherlock Holmes’ living room of 221b Baker Street and various items related to the stories.
-In town, you can also follow the Sherlock Holmes trail, with information boards about the famous detective.
+If you have some time to spare, you can visit the small Sherlock Holmes Museum in town.
+It features a reconstruction of Holmes’ living room at 221B Baker Street, along with various exhibits related to the stories.
+There’s also a short Sherlock Holmes trail through Meiringen with information boards explaining the town’s literary connection.

 Sherlock Holmes statue in Meiringen Switzerland